aws-amplify/amplify-hosting/FAQ.md

 If you previously had our GitHub App installed for using our [PR Previews feature](https://docs.aws.amazon.com/amplify/latest/userguide/pr-previews.html), you would have received an email asking you to Accept/Reject this change to our GitHub App Permissions.

 To learn more about setting up GitHub access, check out our [docs](https://docs.aws.amazon.com/amplify/latest/userguide/setting-up-GitHub-access.html)

+## SSR (Web Compute)

+### 500 error from CloudFront when migrating to Amplify Hosting Compute

+If you migrated your Next.js app from Classic (Next.js 11 or older) to Amplify Hosting Compute (Next.js 12 or 13), you may have run into a 500 error from CloudFront.
+This is because the rewrite rule created previously is pointing to the CloudFront distribution that is serving the older version of the application (Next.sj 11 or older).
+Ideally this rewrite rule is deleted during migration but this is a bug we are tracking to fix.
+In the mean time, you can mitigate this behavior by manually removing the rule.

+Navigate to **App Settings** -> **Rewrites and redirects** -> **Edit** -> **remove rule**.

+### Using monorepo frameworks

+TBD